fshowalter/franksmovielog.com-v1/content/reviews/0010-the-greene-murder-case-1929.md

 venue_notes: Unknown 360p
 ---

-Disappointing follow-up to <span data-imdb-id="tt0019745">The Canary Murder Case</span> concerns a wealthy family where the last surviving heir stands to inherit a fortune.
-William Powell, reprising his role as amateur sleuth Philo Vance, investigates when an unknown assailant murders one of the family members.
+Disappointing follow-up to <span data-imdb-id="tt0019745">The Canary Murder Case</span> has Powell reprising his role as diletante sleuth Philo Vance investigating an unknown assailant murdering members of a wealthy family where the last surviving heir stands to inherit a fortune.

 <!-- end -->

 Unlike the prior film, which focused on a single murder, this entry piles up bodies at an absurd rate, culminating in a finale that made me laugh out loud.
 Also not helping: the costumer’s decision to dress Powell in a kimono, a paisley smoking jacket, an oversized white topcoat, and a pair of thick-rimmed Coke bottle glasses [^1].
 Thankfully, not all at once.